-Regardless, Nuñez and other immigration leaders highlight that the political back and forth shows the way that migrants are used for political gain, and the way government entities – federal, and state and local on the interior – are unprepared and leave faith-based and secular Non-Governmental Organizations on an island to receive and care for migrants.
+Regardless, Nuñez and other immigration leaders highlight that the political back and forth shows the way that migrants are used for political gain, and the way government entities – federal, and state and local on the interior – are unprepared and leave faith-based and secular NGOs on an island to receive and care for migrants.

-Nuñez called Abbott sending migrants to Washington D.C. a “political stunt,” but noted that there’s a lesson for the country in the way the nation’s capital wasn’t prepared.
+Nuñez called Abbott sending migrants to Washington, D.C. a “political stunt,” but noted that there’s a lesson for the country in the way the nation’s capital wasn’t prepared.

 Marisa Limón Garza, the senior director for advocacy and programming for the faith-based Hope Border Institute in El Paso told Crux that Abbott’s move is the latest example “where the most vulnerable in our midst end up being pawns in other people’s games,” in this case politics.

-Garza said that the real story in Washington D.C. is that once again faith communities, religious groups and organizations, and mutual aid and civil society groups have overcome real limitations to meet the needs of migrants absent of virtually any government assistance.
+Garza said that the real story in Washington, D.C. is that once again faith communities, religious groups and organizations, and mutual aid and civil society groups have overcome real limitations to meet the needs of migrants absent of virtually any government assistance.

 “These people that have the vocation, the mission, the commitment to not look away, to stand and walk with people, and yet there’s virtually – yes there’s FEMA funding, yes there’s some resources – but the way the bureaucracy works, it doesn’t keep pace with the real needs on the ground and so we don’t have an infrastructure anywhere that is functional that is not on the backs of these kinds of agencies,” Garza said.

-“That’s the real ask is to invest in a system of humanitarian support at the ports of entry at the southern border, and then in the interior.”
+“The real ask is to invest in a system of humanitarian support at the ports of entry at the southern border, and then in the interior.”

 Follow John Lavenburg on Twitter: @johnlavenburg